zheda-mai/zheda-mai.github.io/_pages/about.md

 Prior to that, I  completed my BASc. in [Engineering Science](https://engsci.utoronto.ca/) at the University of Toronto, where I was fortunate to work with [Dr. Erkang Zhu](http://ekzhu.com/).

-I interned at [Pitney Bowes](https://www.pitneybowes.com/us) as a machine learning engineer in 2019.
-During my undergrad, I spent a year at [AMD](https://www.amd.com/en) as a software engineer intern.
+I am currently a machine learning engineer at [Optimy.ai](Optimy.ai).
+Before that, I interned at [Pitney Bowes](https://www.pitneybowes.com/us) as a machine learning engineer in 2019.
+During my bachelor, I spent a year at [AMD](https://www.amd.com/en) as a software engineer intern.